Evenwyne/programming-univbasics-4-introduction/README.md

 ## Conclusion

-This is has been a broad tour of Ruby's collection data types, `Hash` and Array.
-Individually they are data structures that can hold list- and dictionary-like data.
+This is has been a broad tour of Ruby's collection data types, `Hash` and `Array`.
+Individually, they are data structures that can hold list- and dictionary-like data.
 Amazingly, they can even _hold each other_ &mdash; and that means we can make very complex data structures from them!
 We'll practice with these types in the following lessons!